-- p0015 The strategic role that health information technology (HIT) plays in enabling the health care reform in the United States, combined with the ongoing national debate on how HIT should be used "meaningfully" to achieve the desirable transformative change, has created a critical need for research studies that contribute to a better understanding of how to utilize electronically available data for constructive, cooperative use and reuse.
-While electronic health record (EHR) systems provide tremendous promise for improving quality of care and controlling soaring costs, a large body of literature has noted the cumbersome usability of these systems, including numerous unintended adverse work-related and care-related consequences (e.g., Heath and Luff, 1996). - p0020 Furthermore, increasingly, doctors have to cope with patients' chronic illnesses, which affect a patient personally and socially overtime beyond the disease-specific medical symptoms and treatments (Kutner et al., 1999).
-For example, there have been an increasing number of patients who demonstrate various kinds of pain issues, many of which are caused by, or contribute to, serious psychosocial problems they bear in life.
-This trend requires doctors to acquire a complete view of a patient's history in order to make informed treatment decisions. - p0025 Unfortunately, it has been shown that a patient's history can be poorly documented in an EHR system (Heath and Luff, 1996).
+CHI 2010, April 10-15, 2010, Atlanta, Georgia, USA.
+Copyright 2010 ACM 978-1-60558-929-9/10/04....\$10.00.
+Further, increasingly, doctors have to cope with patients' chronic illnesses, which affect a patient personally and socially overtime beyond the disease-specific medical symptoms and treatments [11].
+For example, there has been an increasing number of patients who demonstrate various kinds of pain issues, many of which are caused by, or contribute to, serious psychosocial problems they bear in life.
+This trend requires doctors to acquire a complete view of a patient's history in order to make informed treatment decisions.

+Unfortunately, it has been shown that a patient's history can be poorly documented in an EHR system [10].
 Through this field-based study, we aimed to explore how information is used and documented to support medical work, how it is reused across a patient's multiple care episodes, and how an improved understanding of doctors' information practices could inform more accommodating and usable EHR designs.
-The findings explicate the dichotomized purpose of medical records, as both a representation of medical work to facilitate real-time activities (i.e., practice centered) and a representation of the patient to support long-term information reuse (i.e., patient centered).
-In addition, this study contributes to health informatics research and practice by highlighting several key functionalities that have been missing from current designs.
+The findings of this study contribute to HCI/CSCW by explicating the dichotomized purpose of medical records -as both a representation of medical work to facilitate real-time activities (i.e. practice-centered) and a representation of the patient to support long-term information reuse (i.e. patient-centered).
+In addition, this study contributes to health informatics research and practice by highlighting several key functionalities that have been missing from the current designs of healthcare information systems.